Renpona/awesome-intiface-sfw/README.md

   - Free, open source, repos at [https://github.com/Thryrallo/VRBrations---App](https://github.com/Thryrallo/VRBrations---App) and [https://github.com/Thryrallo/VRbrations---Unity](https://github.com/Thryrallo/VRbrations---Unity)
   - Windows 10+ only
   - Support Discord at [https://vrbrations.com](https://vrbrations.com)
-  - Allows sex toy control from VRChat via either Buttplug or the Lovense Connect app, with OSC or shader based interaction capabilities.
+  - Allows toy control from VRChat via either Buttplug or the Lovense Connect app, with OSC or shader based interaction capabilities.
 - [OSCGoesBrrr](https://osc.toys/)
   - Free, open source, repo at https://github.com/OscToys/OscGoesBrrr
   - Windows 10+ only for releases, app is electron and can be compiled for Linux